marguskaidja/php-accessors/README.md

 Using magic methods brings the disadvantages of losing IDE autocompletion and make static code analyzers grope in the dark.

-To inform IDE about magic methods and properties, PHPDoc [@method](https://docs.phpdoc.org/3.0/guide/references/phpdoc/tags/method.html) and/or [@property](https://docs.phpdoc.org/3.0/guide/references/phpdoc/tags/property.html) tags can be specified in front of the class:
+To inform static code parsers about available magic methods and properties, PHPDoc [@method](https://docs.phpdoc.org/3.0/guide/references/phpdoc/tags/method.html) and/or [@property](https://docs.phpdoc.org/3.0/guide/references/phpdoc/tags/property.html) tags can be specified in front of the class:
 ```php
 use margusk\Accessors\Attributes\{
     Get, Set